Jaykumaran/Deep-Learning-Sanity-Experiments-/readme.md

 ### Sanity checks

 That may seem basic.
-Yes it is :blue-fly-:
+Yes it is 🦌